tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 ```

 The `Post.getInitialProps` is used to get the query string `post` from the context object, and then it is returned as a prop.

 In the Post component, instead of using the entire props object, we can pull out the `postQuery` variable only.
 The `postQuery` is then used to search the `blog.posts` object using the javascript `find` function.

 Before nextjs 9 and above, we used to be able to get the query with `useRouter().query`, but it doesn't seem to be supported anymore.

 Thats it!

 You should now be able to visit all the post and see their individual pages with nice looking urls.

-**Fixed:** As you navigate from page to page you may have notice your page flicker from unstyled to styled.
-That's because the cdn version of tailwind we were using at first redirects to the latest version.
-This caused the css to be loaded after our page html was loaded.